 - Talk to your own bank about what personal loan products they have available.
 The banks that are lending right now are doing so through colleges and universities.
 So, again, start with your educational institute first.

-- Look at an employer-sponsored scholarship.
+- Look at an employer-sponsored study abroad scholarship.
 Depending on where Mom and Dad work, their dependent children may qualify for a company scholarship program.
 Inquire with your company’s HR department to find out.

 - Examine what other scholarships are out there for study abroad using these search tools: fastweb and NextStudent.